BFA Loan Options

 Federal Parent PLUS Loan funds are available to the parents of dependent students to help meet the cost of attendance.
 Approval for the Parent Plus loan is contingent upon a credit check performed by the federal loan processor.
 A parent may borrow the PLUS Loan regardless of need up to the full cost of attendance minus any other financial aid.
 Parents may defer making payments on the PLUS Loan while the student is attending at least half-time (six credits).

-The current interest rate for Federal Parent PLUS Loans borrowed between July 1, 2014, and June 30, 2015, is 7.21%.
-A new fixed interest rate for loans borrowed between July 1, 2015, and June 30, 2016, will be finalized by July 1, 2015.
+The current interest rate for Federal Parent PLUS Loans borrowed between July 1, 2015, and June 30, 2016, is 6.84%.
 The current loan fee is 4.292% deducted from the principal at the time of disbursement.
 Loan fees are subject to change.

 Federal Parent PLUS Loan Credit Criteria